-Business Studies at Christ's is offered as an elective subject at GCSE and BTEC.
+Business Studies at Christ's is offered as an optional subject in Years 10 and 11.
+The Business and Enterprise V-Cert provides an introduction to business and enterprise with a vocational and hands-on element.
+The V-Cert allows students to transition to BTEC Business taught in the Sixth Form.
 The aim is to allow students to develop a better understanding of the way in which the business world operates.

-Business Studies is taught by a dedicated subject specialist, Ms Vashisht.
+Business Studies is taught by two dedicated subject specialists, Mr Giles and Ms Hepburn

 Key Stage 4

 The Business and Enterprise V Cert is designed for candidates of all abilities, designed for learners who want an introduction to business and enterprise that includes a vocational and hands-on element.
 It has been developed to enthuse and inspire learners about a career in business and enterprise.
 The qualification will appeal to learners who wish to either set up their own business, move into employment or progress onto further study.

 During Years 10 and 11 students will cover the following topics: